Prune Rock Cakes – An Almost Traditional British Bake

 Sultana and Prune Rock Cakes

 Following in my mother’s footsteps, I’ve been making rock cakes ever since I first started baking.
 My basic recipe is exactly the same as the one my mother used to use, but I tend to add different fruit to ring the changes.
+Sometimes I even add bits of chocolate.
 Apple rock cakes are one of my favourites, but this time I went for sultana and prune rock cakes.

 As I’ve already mentioned, these cakes are both simple and quick to make.
 It’s just a case of rubbing butter into the dry ingredients, stirring in the sugar and fruit, then adding the wet ingredients.